 It is definitely fun to be in a new continent thousands of miles away from homeland!
-However, every newcomer faces some challenges after arriving in this wonderful wild land with its loveliest and friendliest people.
+However, every newcomer faces some challenges after arriving in this wonderful wonderland with its loveliest friendliest people.

 In this blog post, I am going to list what we experienced and learned during our decade of Canadian life.
 You will learn about what to do and what to avoid.
 Avoiding the Top Mistakes by newcomers can help making your transition much easier and smoother.
 I will provide our personal experience with each recommendation.

 Don’t Delay Opening Your First Canadian Bank Account

 I usually recommend newcomers to open their first Canadian bank account as soon as possible.
 Almost all big Canadian banks have special accounts for newcomers.
 They realize that most people stick with the same account for their life so there is a stiff competition between banks to attract new account holders.